programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 Delete this output
 ```
 Click "x" in the notebook output to delete it.
 This deletes the text of your key.
-If you see error messages, check that you input the key correctly.
+If you see error messages, check that you copied and input the key correctly.

-{% include figure.html filename="azure_handwriting_colab_step_5_clear.png" alt="The clear output button for a cell in a Google Colab notebook." caption="Figure 5.
-Clear output from a cell in a Google Colab notebook." %}
+{% include figure.html filename="azure_handwriting_colab_step_5_clear.png" alt="The clear output button for a cell in a Google Colab notebook." caption="Figure 7.
+Clear output below a cell in a Google Colab notebook." %}

-The figure above shows the button to clear the output of a cell.

 ### 5. Install Azure Computer Vision in your Python environment.[^2]
 Create a new cell in your notebook, paste in the code below and run it.
-It will install what is required to connect to Azure Cognitive Services Computer Vision.
-You only need to do this once on your machine.
+It will install the Python library required to connect to Azure Cognitive Services Computer Vision.
 If you are using Google Colab, you will need to do this once per session.
+If you are using a Python environment on your computer instead of Google Colab, you only need to do this once but may need to remove the exclamation mark to run the !pip install command.
 ```
 # Install what is required to connect to Azure Cognitive Services Computer Vision
 # Run this once on your machine.
 If you are using Google Colab, run this once per session.
 !pip install --upgrade azure-cognitiveservices-vision-computervision
 ```

-Create another new cell in your notebook, paste in this code and run it.
+Create another new cell in your notebook, paste in the code below and run it.
 It will:
 + Import the required libraries.
 + Get your Computer Vision subscription key from your environment variable.
 + Same thing with your Endpoint.